dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 ## Starting Point

-So making a config.plist may seem hard, its not.
-It just takes some time but this guide will tell you how to configure everything, you won't be left in the cold.
-This also means if you have issues, review your config settings to make sure they're correct.
-Main things to note with OpenCore:
+Making a config.plist may seem hard but it's not.
+It will take some time but this guide will tell you how to configure everything.
+You won't be left in the cold.
+This also means that if you run into issues, review your config settings to make sure they are correct.
+Main things to note with OpenCore are:

-* **All properties must be defined**, there are no default OpenCore will fall back on so **do not delete sections unless told explicitly so**.
+* **All properties must be defined**, there are no defaults OpenCore will fall back on so **do not delete sections unless told explicitly so**.
 If the guide doesn't mention the option, leave it at default.
-* **The Sample.plist cannot be used As-Is**, you must configure it to your system
+* **The Sample.plist cannot be used As-Is**, you must configure it to your system.
-* **DO NOT USE CONFIGURATORS**, these rarely respect OpenCore's configuration and even some like Mackie's will add Clover properties and corrupt plists!
+* **DO NOT USE CONFIGURATORS**, these rarely respect OpenCore's configuration and some, like Mackie's, will even add Clover properties and corrupt plists!

-Now with all that, we'll need some things to get started:
+With that in mind, before we start we will need the following:

 * [ProperTree](https://github.com/corpnewt/ProperTree): For editing our config, this editor has some super useful tools for OpenCore
 * [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS): For generating our SMBIOS
 * [Sample.plist](https://github.com/acidanthera/OpenCorePkg/releases): This is found under the Docs folder of the release download

-Now with those downloaded, we can get to really get started:
+Now, with those downloaded, let's start:

 * Grab the **Sample.plist** and rename to **config.plist**
 * Open your new config.plist in ProperTree
   * macOS: `ProperTree.command`
   * Windows: `ProperTree.bat`
-* Run the Clean Snapshot function(**Cmd/Ctrl + Shift + R** and point it at your EFI/OC folder),
+* Run the Clean Snapshot function (**Cmd/Ctrl + Shift + R** and point it at your EFI/OC folder),
   * This will remove all the entries from the config.plist and then adds all your SSDTs, Kexts and Firmware drivers to the config
-  * Cmd+R is another option that will add all your files as well but will leave entries disabled if they were set like that before, useful for when you're troubleshooting
+  * Cmd+R is another option that will add all your files as well but will leave entries disabled if they were set like that before, useful for troubleshooting

-**And read this guide more than once before setting up OpenCore and make sure you have it set up correctly.
+**Read this guide more than once before setting up OpenCore and make sure you have it set up correctly.
 Do note that images will not always be the most up-to-date so please read the text below them, if nothing's mentioned then leave as default.**

 ## ACPI